ODCenteno/sprint-6/README.md

 ```bash
 pip3 install pytest requests
 ```
-3. Turn on the server and paste the host URL in the configuration.py archive
+3. Turn on the server and paste the host URL in the configuration.py archive on `URL_SERVICE`
 4. Run all tests in terminal
 ```bash
 pytest